|

 Gooding, Gosey, Grear,

-Saunders, Stafford, Stafford, Stedman, Stone, Trotter, Ward, Wells,
+Stafford, Stedman, Stone, Trotter, Ward, Wells, Whitehead, Wood, Wright,

-Whitehead, Wood, Wright, Young, Yumerrtine?.
-Note that the founder of Gerenton, Abraham Geren, (or
+Young, Yumerrtine?.
+Note that the founder of Gerenton,

 As